deixei/sharp-testing/README.md

 # Sharp Testing Framework

-Sharpe Testing is an open source framework for defining test plans, test suites and test cases in YAML format.
+Sharp Testing is an open source framework for defining test plans, test suites and test cases in YAML format.
 It also allows defining different configurations and configuration variables for testing.
 The framework integrates with Azure DevOps Testing hub by generating the required work items, and generates pytest files linked to the test cases.
 It takes advantage of the pytest framework and uploads the execution report.

+This allows us to build audit or testing suites that includes the tracking items (ADO Test Cases) and the PyTest functions (with a helper framework) ready to execute on demand from the ADO Test Suite hub.

+The configuration part allows us to build a matrixes of configuration variables that in turn will be used to map test case execution, making the test case code more flexible.

+The current use case we are looking at is to represent the Azure CIS controls as test cases in order to build an auditing tool for our Azure Governance Strategy.
+Note that a test case and a audit case, are extremely similar, both use the concept of comparing an actual with an expected value.

 ## Installation